 Located at 4706 Overland Drive, the Lawrence Parks and Recreation Indoor Aquatic Center is a community-supported, $9 million family aquatic center.
 The Indoor Aquatic Center’s pools hold 850,000-gallons of water and feature a 10 lane, 50-meter competition pool with diving well and underwater classroom; a separate family pool with zero-depth entry, water slide and interactive children’s play features; meeting rooms; shower/locker rooms and a café-style concession area.
 This facility is also the home of the Lawrence Parks & Recreation Aquatics Division.

-Both pools are heated and offer a high level of satisfaction all year around with the temperature of water set at 82° in the competition pool and 87° on the family side.
+Both pools are heated and offer a high level of satisfaction year-round with the temperature of water set at approximately 82° in the competition pool and 87° on the family side.

 Locker rooms and all pools are fully accessible by both ramp entry and lift.
 Submersible wheelchairs are available.